DanyangSu/linkalman/README.md

-# Update (Apr 20, 2020):
-Further update to the project is halted, as `statsmodels` already includes a statespace model.
-It is very similar in architecture design, better maintained and has achieved intended performance speed using `Cython`.
-Please refer to `statsmodels` for further reference.
-For interested readers who want to learn the math behind high performance Kalman Filtering, please refer the [user's manual](https://github.com/DanyangSu/linkalman/blob/master/doc/manual.pdf) I wrote for `linkalman`.

 # linkalman

 `linkalman` is a python package that solves linear structural time series models with Gaussian noises.
 Compared with some other popular Kalman filter packages written in python, linkalman has a combination of several advantages: